Insider Selling: iA Financial Co. Inc. (TSE:IAG) Senior Officer Sells 2,750 Shares of Stock

 iA Financial Co.
-Inc. (TSE:IAG – Get Free Report) Senior Officer Alain Bergeron sold 2,750 shares of the company’s stock in a transaction dated Tuesday, March 25th.
-The shares were sold at an average price of C$136.99, for a total value of C$376,722.50.
+Inc. (TSE:IAG – Get Free Report) Senior Officer Alain Bergeron sold 2,750 shares of iA Financial stock in a transaction dated Thursday, March 27th.
+The shares were sold at an average price of C$136.40, for a total transaction of C$375,100.00.

 Alain Bergeron also recently made the following trade(s):